 In order for that to happen, the lender needs to collect certain amounts upfront, to ensure that the funds are available.
 The escrow accounts are set up to pay the charges on the next due date, while a portion of your monthly payment replenishes the escrow account for the due date after that.

-- Real estate taxes — Depending on where you live, and the frequency of real estate tax collections, the lender may have to put anywhere between 2 and 12 months of real estate taxes in escrow.
+- Property taxes — Depending on where you live, and the frequency of real estate tax collections, the lender may have to put anywhere between 2 and 12 months of property taxes in escrow.
 If the taxes on the house are $250 per month, and a six-month escrow is required, that will translate to a prepaid expense of $1,500 at closing.

 Depending on where you live, prepaid expenses may come to as much as 2% of the loan amount.